RyWheliss96/project-one/README.md

 * Qonesha Hunter

 ### Project description/outline
-    1. Merge the data
+    1. Merge the data (Didn't work going to use 1 dataset)
-         At least 1000 is good data
     2. Compare variables to Address Research questions
     3. Create visualizations of Analyses
     4. Incorporate an API into our data set